estebanherlein/estebanherlein.github.io/_posts/2021-1-21-testingwithdifferentparameters-pytest.md

 This will let us test each function against min, max and out of bounds values.

-So this is how our code looks right now
+our code looks like this right now

 <pre>
 <code>
 @pytest.mark.parametrize("first_input,second_input,expected",